 Integer i = d.myCompound.slotA;

-Similarly, also the project attributes can be accessed.
+Similarly, also the project annotations can be accessed.
 Moreover, and this was the initial motivation for extending the @advice annotation, IVML types can directly be used in rule and template signatures in order to exploit dynamic dispatch (see Section 3.1.8.3) to process refined IVML compounds in an extensible manner.
 As a result, differentiating types can easily be expressed in terms of rules or templates using the same signature but specialized parameter types for all involved IVML types.

 In more detail, the following rules apply if an @advice annotation is used: